Travel Rule Compliance

 -

-Translated complex crypto regulations into a scalable, user-centered design system spanning 21 forms and 84 flows.
+Turned complex and ambiguous crypto regulations into a scalable, user centred design system spanning 21 forms and 84 flows.
+Delivered this time sensitive project under pressure through strong cross team collaboration, balancing compliance requirements with a seamless user experience.